Start Printed Page 17349

 Agricultural Marketing Service, USDA.

 The National Organic Standards Board (NOSB) was established to assist in the development of standards for substances to be used in organic production and to advise the Secretary on the implementation of the Organic Foods Production Act of 1990 (OFPA).
-Through this Notice, the United States Department of Agriculture (USDA) is announcing its call for nominations to fill one (1) upcoming vacancy for an individual with expertise in areas of environmental protection and resource conservation.
-The five-year term will begin January 24, 2018, and end January 23, 2023.
-Additionally, the USDA seeks nominations for a pool of candidates that the Secretary of Agriculture can draw upon as replacement appointees if unexpected vacancies occur.
-A person appointed to fill an unexpected vacancy will serve for the remainder of the 5-year term of the vacant position.
-Previous applicants who wish to be considered must reapply.
+Through this Notice, the U.S. Department of Agriculture (USDA) is announcing its call for nominations to fill four vacancies.
+Descriptions of the four positions are listed below under supplementary information.
+Appointees will serve a 5-year term beginning January 24, 2022, and ending January 23, 2027.
+Additionally, USDA seeks nominations for a pool of candidates that the Secretary of Agriculture (Secretary) can draw upon as replacement appointees if unexpected vacancies occur.

-Written nominations must be postmarked on or before August 7, 2017.
+Written nominations must be received by mail or postmarked on or before June 1, 2021.

 Start Further Info